javiermiz/javiermiz.github.io/src/content/blog/from-lost-to-landing-remote-us-jobs-linkedin-story.md

 The local market in most countries is saturated and underpaid.
 The global English market has better opportunities and better salaries.

 Changing your LinkedIn to English won't magically get you a job, but it will open doors you didn't even know existed.

-The difference between earning $1k USD and $6k USD can be as simple as stopping being afraid of English and optimizing your profile.

-I'm not saying it's easy, but I am saying it's simpler than you think.